 If I am a visiting student at MCC for the summer or for one semester, do I need to take the placement test?

 No, you do not need to take the placement test.

 What should I do if I need accommodations for testing?

-Contact your campus Disability Support Services (DSS) office [link to DSS page} to determine what paperwork you are required to submit to be granted accommodations.
+Contact your campus Disability Support Services (DSS) office to determine what paperwork you are required to submit to be granted accommodations.